Khatanbaatar Magsarjav: Khatanbaatar's Elite Khalkha Contingent

-Across Mongolia Magsarjav mobilized about 800–2000 soldiers.
+Across Mongolia, Magsarjav mobilized about 800–2000 soldiers.
 Out of these, 400 of them were an Elite Commando called Khalkhyn Tsereg (Халхын Цэрэг), meaning 'Khalkha's soldiers'.
 The Khalkhyn Tsereg were Magsarjav's most trusted contingent and entirely consisted of ethnic Khalha Mongol soldiers, recruits from various regions of Mongolia.
 This elite commando troops played a major role in most of the military victories of the Mongol army over its enemies whether they would be Chinese, Red Russians or White Russian Guards.

 It is said that he personally recruited each of the individuals in the elite commando and thus knew everyone by their place of origin.
-Though the actual geographic distribution is not well known, it is often speculated that they came mostly from today's Zawkhan, Tuv, Khuwsgul, Bulgan, Ömnögovi, Khovd, Arkhangai and Uvs provinces of modern Mongolia.
+Though the actual geographic distribution is not well known, it is often speculated that they came mostly from today's Zavkhan, Töv, Khövsgöl, Bulgan, Ömnögovi, Khovd, Arkhangai and Uvs provinces of modern Mongolia.

 After each fight or gathering, he would order his troops to gather back at the specific time and location for the next campaign.
 All of his elite troops would always obey his orders.